NCBI-Hackathons/BarcSeek/README.md

 The contents of these files can be found [here](/test.cases).

-Command Line Interface: The command line interface takes inputs from the user to pass through the program.
-The inputs required are filepath for the forward read FASTQ file (-f FORWARD FASTQ, required), a filepath to the reverse FASTQ if necessary (-r REVERSE FASTQ, optional), a filepath to the sample_sheet.tab file (-s SAMPLE SHEET, required), a barcode.csv file (-b BARCODES, required), and an error rate (-e ERROR RATE, required but defaults to 2).
+### Command Line Interface: The command line interface takes inputs from the user to pass through the program.
+The inputs required are:
+- filepath for the forward read FASTQ file (-f FORWARD FASTQ, required)
+- filepath to the reverse FASTQ if necessary (-r REVERSE FASTQ, optional)
+- filepath to the sample_sheet.tab file (-s SAMPLE SHEET, required)
+- barcode.csv file (-b BARCODES, required)
+- error rate (-e ERROR RATE, required but defaults to 2).

 The command line interface provides some sanity checks, including checking to ensure there are no ambiguous barcodes that could be misinterpreted and possibly assigned to the wrong sample read.
 The command line interface also uses regex to have the ability to check the barcode sequences to handle IUPAC degenerate nucleotide codes (e.g. [link] (http://www.bioinformatics.org/sms/iupac.html))

-Parallelization:

-Partitioning:

-Output:
+### Parallelization: The parallelization code takes in the genomic data, divides it up, and passes the divided data to many workers.

+### Partitioning: The partitioning code takes in the divided data, in the form of different internal files, and paritions the barcode using regex.

+### Output: The work from the parititioning code is then taken back in to the parallelization script in the form of many internal files, and re-assembled into the proper matched barcode-sample output files for the user.

 ## Sample Input Files
 - Sample FASTQ File: [link](/test.cases/FASTQ_short_example.txt)